 The Rev. Howard Box died on April 15, 2021 at the age of 94.

-Howard is survived by his wife of 68 years, Jean Newton Box; daughters: Ruth Westfall, and Carol Box and her husband, Alessandro Nicita; son Gordon Box and his partner, Betsy Williams; as well as his grandchildren: Robert Westfall, and Sofia and Mateo Nicita.
+Howard is survived by his wife of 68 years, Jean Newton Box; daughters: Ruth Westfall, Carol Box and her husband, Alessandro Nicita; son Gordon Box and his partner, Betsy Williams; as well as his grandchildren: Robert Westfall, Sofia and Mateo Nicita.

 Samuel “Sam” Berliner III, the partner of the Reverend Lilia Cuervo, died 29 Dec 2020 at age 86.
 Sam was born 15 February 1934 in Manhattan, where his father was well known as a funeral director.
 He was educated at Champlain College in Plattsburg, New York, which he says, “no longer exists,” and studied engineering at MIT.
 He worked 15 years for Pall Corporation on Long Island, which made ultra fine fluid filters.
 He left that to pursue his interest in ultrasonics, which comprised the biggest part of his life’s work.
 Working independently and with companies in that industry, Sam developed patented processes and devices to apply ultrasonic solutions in a variety of situations.
-In 2011 he was given an honorary membership by The Ultrasonic Industry Association Board of Directors
+In 2011 he was given an honorary membership by The Ultrasonic Industry Association Board of Directors.

 Sam maintained a website that held a great deal of his other interests — language, theology, railroads (and model railroads), and more.
 He describes himself as “Technical and Historical Writer, Oral Historian, Popularizer of Science and Technology, Rail, Auto, Air, Ordnance, and Model Enthusiast, Light-weight Linguist, Lay Minister, and Putative Philosopher.”
 His website confirms and endorses that description.